- Which Open Source Software Licenses To Use And Why?

 - See: https://www.gnu.org/licenses/license-list.en.html#AGPLv3.0

-we reach our destination at the end of this blog series.
-During the last three posts we introduced an issue that is something we personally encounter as a company providing development services around open source software tools often making use of source code previously made by other people.
+We reach our destination at the end of this blog series.
+In the last three posts, we introduced an issue we have encountered as a company providing development services around open-source software tools, often using source code previously made by others.